-- (1) Compensation amounts include all amounts paid by the Corporation's wholly-owned subsidiary, MiniLuxe, Inc., the NEOs during the period from December 28, 2020 to December 1, 2021, being the date of completion of the Qualifying Transaction. - (2) Ms. Krislock received no compensation for her role as a director of the Corporation. - (3) Ms. Lorber was the Chief Financial Officer of the Corporation as at December 26, 2021, but relinquished that position and was appointed as the Chief Commercial Officer of the Corporation on November 7, 2022. - (4) Brian Moran was appointed as Chief Financial Officer of the Corporation on November 7, 2022 and therefore received no compensation from the Corporation during 2021.
-He is listed as an NEO solely by virtue of the fact that, given his title, he would have been an NEO as at December 26, 2021 but for the fact that he was neither an executive officer of the Corporation or its subsidiaries as at December 26, 2021. - (5) Ms. Gupta was appointed as Chief Growth Officer of the Corporation on October 18, 2021.
-She ceased to be employed by the Corporation as of September 20, 2022. - (6) Directors did not receive any cash remuneration during 2021 for acting in their capacities as directors of the Corporation. - (7) Bonus amounts do not include payments made in 2021 that relate to bonuses earned during 2020. - (8) Directors did not receive any cash remuneration during 2021 for acting in their capacities as directors of the Corporation. - (9) Rebecca Johnson ceased to be employed by the Corporation as of October 21, 2022.
+- (1) Compensation amounts include all amounts paid by the Corporation's wholly-owned subsidiary, MiniLuxe, Inc. to the NEOs during the period from December 28, 2020 to December 1, 2021, being the date of completion of the Qualifying Transaction (as that term is defined in the policies of the TSXV). - (2) Ms. Krislock was the Chief Executive Officer of the Corporation as at January 1, 2023, but resigned effective September 12, 2023. - (3) Ms. Lorber was the Chief Financial Officer of the Corporation as at December 26, 2021, but relinquished that position and was appointed as the Chief Commercial Officer of the Corporation on November 7, 2022. - (4) Brian Moran was appointed as Chief Financial Officer of the Corporation on November 7, 2022 and therefore received no compensation from the Corporation during 2021 and only partial year of compensation in 2022. - (5) Directors did not receive any cash remuneration during 2022 for acting in their capacities as directors of the Corporation. - (6) Bonus amounts do not include payments made in 2023 that relate to bonuses earned during 2022. - (7) Mr. Tjan was appointed as interim Chief Executive Officer of the Corporation on September 12, 2023.